-The Liebe Group members rated seasonal risk as one of their major threats to production in our area.
-We therefore designed a project aimed to assess the benefits of yield prediction tools PYCAL and Yield Prophet to determine whether they can be beneficial to farmers in terms of realising yield potential/prediction and if so can they be used as a future tool to help with seeding and nutrition application decision making.
+Liebe Group members rated seasonal risk as one of the major threats to production in the local area.
+We therefore designed a project aimed to assess the benefits of two yield prediction tools:

-PYCAL – gives an indication of water limited POTENTIAL yield based on the French Schultz equation.
-Which is calculated as: Potential Yield (kg/ha) = Crop Water Use (mm) – Evaporation (110mm) x Water Use Efficiency (WUE).
-Crop water use is estimated as the sum of plant available water at the start of growing season (April 1) and the growing season rainfall.
+PYCAL - gives an indication of water limited potential yield, based on the French Schultz equation (1984).
+This is calculated as potential Yield (kg/ha) = Crop Water Use (mm) - Evaporation (mm) x WUE.
+Crop water use is estimated as the sum of plant available water at the start of growing season (April 1) and the growing season rainfall (GSR).
 The model uses a standard WUE of 15 kg/mm/ha, although WUE in this case was calibrated for individual paddocks using five years of past yields and rainfall data.

-Yield Prophet – is the commercialisation of the APSIM model.
-APSIM uses site specific soil characterisation data and the soil water and nitrogen content at time of sowing.
-This information coupled with historic rainfall data is used to calculate the probabilities of achieving certain yields given the range of decile year outcomes.
-Yield Prophet requires site specific soil characterisation in order to determine the Plant Available Water Capacity (PAWC) of the soil or essentially the bucket size of the soil.
-The characterisation should also detect other factors in play which may limit root growth (e.g. compaction, sub-soil acidity, shallow soils and salinity) and therefore a rooting depth is set for the model.
+Yield Prophet - is the commercialisation of the Agricultural Production Systems Simulator (APSIM) model.
+This uses site-specific soil characterization data, and the soil water and nitrogen content at time of sowing.
+This information, in conjunction with historic rainfall data, is used to calculate the probabilities of achieving certain yields given the range of decile year outcomes.
+This program requires specific site constraints to determine the Plant Available Water Capacity (PAWC) of the soil, essentially considered the 'bucket size' of the soil.
+Soil site characterization should also detect other factors at play that may impede root growth (i.e. compaction, subsoil acidity, shallow soils, and salinity) and therefore a rooting depth can be set for the model.

-6 sites, with a variety of soil types and rainfall, were chosen on a yearly basis to trial these tools.
-The project finished in June 2008.
+Six sites with varying soil types and GSR will be chosen on a yearly basis to trial these projection tools.